The Snap Store, also known as the Ubuntu Store, is a commercial centralized software store operated by Canonical.

 In the previous steps, we installed snapd which is the snap daemon for Linux mint.
 Now let us finally install the snap store.

-Installation of snap store is not necessary, since its just a visual browser for snap packages.
-If you do not install snap store then still you can install snap packages via snap only.
+Installation of the snap store is not necessary, since it’s just a visual browser for snap packages.
+If you do not install the snap store then still you can install snap packages via snap only.

-Open a new terminal window and execute the following command to install snap store on linux mint 20.
+Open a new terminal window and execute the following command to install the snap store on Linux mint 21.

 sudo snap install snap-store